Do you like this project? Please support my Mecha CMS project too. Thank you!

 picker.detach()

-Disables the application methods (except for the attach() method) and executes the detach() method of the extensions, if they are present.
+Removes the application view and executes the detach() method of the extensions, if they are present.

 picker.detach();